HS Clinic is 東新宿クリニック‘s Web page in English.

 Seibu-Shinjuku Line: Takadanobaba, Kodaira, Kokubunji, Higashi-Murayama, Tokorozawa

-JR Yamanote Line: Shinjuku, Ebisu, Meguro, Shinagawa, Shimbashi, Tokyo, Ueno, Ikebukuro
+JR Yamanote Line: Shinjuku, Ebisu, Meguro, Osaki, Shinagawa, Shimbashi, Tokyo, Ueno, Ikebukuro

-JR Chuo-Sobu Line: Chiba, Makuhari, Nishi-Funabashi, Ichikawa, Kinshicho, Akihabara, Iidabashi, Yatsuya, Nakano, Kichijoji, Mitaka
+JR Chuo-Sobu Line: Chiba, Makuhari, Nishi-Funabashi, Ichikawa, Kinshicho, Akihabara, Iidabashi, Yotsuya, Nakano, Kichijoji, Mitaka, Tachikawa, Hachioji

 Higashi-Shinjuku Bus Stop